+Student:

+I, \\\\\\ (student signature), agree to attend school regularly, arrive at school on time, demonstrate significant effort toward completion of homework assignments, and follow school and classroom rules.

+Parent:

-Student: school regularly, significant effort t (student signature), agree to attend arrive at school on time, demonstrate oward completion of homework assignments, and classroom rules.
-Parent: child's daily atten school on time ea assigned homew (parent signature), agree to ensure m dance at school, ensure my child's arrival at ch day, ensure my child completes all ork, and attend all required ncipal conferences. required annuall ofor students in grades 4-12
+I, \\\\\\ (parent signature), agree to ensure my child's daily attendance at school, ensure my child's arrival at school on time each day, ensure my child completes all assigned homework, and attend all required parent/teacher/principal conferences.

+\required annually for students in grades 4-12
-ZACHARY COMMUNITY SCHOOL BOARD

-Parental Authorization to Publish Student Names, Photos, or Work
+ZACHARY COMMUNITY SCHOOL BOARD Parental Authorization to Publish Student Names, Photos, or Work